 Exercise is often understood to be one of the best ways to assist in managing type 2 diabetes.
 However, it is also beneficial for managing type 1 as it can improve heart health and insulin sensitivity.

-“This is because exercise has an insulin-like effect that enhances the uptake of glucose into body cells, even when insulin levels are low.
-Additionally, for those in the pre-diabetic category, regular exercise may also reduce the risk of developing the disease and relying on clinical treatment.”
-Anthony Crozier, Health and Wellbeing Specialist
+This, according to Anthony Crozier (Health and Wellbeing Specialist at Future Fit Training), is because exercise has an insulin-like effect that enhances the uptake of glucose into body cells, even when insulin levels are low.
+Additionally, for those in the pre-diabetic category, regular exercise may also reduce the risk of developing the disease and relying on clinical treatment.

 This blog will cover how exercise affects the health of diabetic clients: